SonicOriginalSoftware/daft/automation/runner/README.md

 - `running`
 - `undefined` - not a good state to be in; issue a restart of this runner's service

-# Pipeline
+# Jobs

-The runner executes the pipeline file and when finished, reports that the runner is available for new pipelines.
+The runner executes job commands and when finished, reports that the runner is available for new jobs.

 # Attributes